Saturday, 26 July 2025

 Was offered sponsorship to attend a symposium on infant nutrition in Bangkok last week (3-5 July, 2025).

 Symposium on nutrition (focusing on formula milk) usually not my "cup of tea".
-But this being a very short trip, to a not to far away place (Bangkok), I agreed to attend the trip.
+But this being a very short trip, and it is not too far away from Singapore (Bangkok), I took up the offer.

-Took morning SQ flight at 9.30am from Changi Airport - the flight arrived at Bangkok Airport about 2 hours later.
-Met some familiar faces in the airport.
+Took a morning SQ flight at 9.30am from Changi Airport - the flight arrived at Bangkok Airport about 2 hours later.
+Met some familiar faces (who were attending the same symposium) in the airport.
 Took transfer transport to Intercontinental Hotel.
-Since check in time was after 2pm earliest, we went our separate way to explore the vicinity.
+Since check-in time was after 2pm the earliest, we went our separate way to explore the vicinity.

-The hotel is conveniently located in the busy city area - surrounded by various shopping centres (City World, Big C), with the famous Erawan 4 faced-Buddha just round the corner (within 2-3min walking distance from hotel); I explored 4 faced-Buddha, City World (got lost there), Big C shopping centre...
+The hotel is conveniently located in the busy city district - surrounded by various shopping centres (City World, Big C etc), with the famous Erawan 4 faced-Buddha just round the corner (within 2-3min walking distance from hotel); I explored 4 faced-Buddha, City World (got lost there), Big C shopping centre...
 Then returned to the hotel - checked in at 2pm, and took a break there...
-Pick up at 6pm for dinner at Blue Elephant (the food was quite good, with a good variety of local delights, presented in fusion fashion).
+Picked up at 6pm for dinner at Blue Elephant (the food was quite good, with a good variety of local delights, presented in fusion fashion).

 四面佛